llawlor/android-auto-gpt/README.md

    - Tap to open the app

 3. **Start Talking**:
-   - Press the "Play" button or use voice commands
+   - Use voice commands to interact with the AI assistant
-   - Speak your question or request
+   - Say "Search [your question] on Auto Voice Assistant"
    - Listen to ChatGPT's response

 ### Voice Commands Examples

+**Natural Voice Commands:**
-- "What's the weather like today?"
+- "Search what's the weather like today on Auto Voice Assistant"
-- "Tell me a joke"
+- "Search tell me a joke on Auto Voice Assistant"
-- "Explain quantum physics in simple terms"
+- "Search explain quantum physics in simple terms on Auto Voice Assistant"
-- "What are some good restaurants nearby?"
+- "Search what are some good restaurants nearby on Auto Voice Assistant"
-- "Help me plan my day"
+- "Search help me plan my day on Auto Voice Assistant"

+**Alternative Pattern (also works):**
+- "Play what's the weather like today on Auto Voice Assistant"
+- "Play tell me a joke on Auto Voice Assistant"

 ## Project Structure